kai824/vsos/README.txt

 It will take a few minutes to generate list of characters, depending on length of text file.
 When done, combine the characters which seem to refer to the same character.

-A sample input is as follows:
+A sample input is as follows:(Or you could copy the input from input.txt)

 0 8 11 14 31
 Hercule Poirot